dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data/eager.md

 > [!NOTE]
 > This feature is introduced in EF Core 5.0.

-When applying Include to load related data, you can apply certain enumerable operations on the included collection navigation, which allows for filtering and sorting of the results.
+When applying Include to load related data, you can add certain enumerable operations to the included collection navigation, which allows for filtering and sorting of the results.

 Supported operations are: `Where`, `OrderBy`, `OrderByDescending`, `ThenBy`, `ThenByDescending`, `Skip`, and `Take`.